2020 Accessible Learning Conference Planning Committee

 Kate Sonka is the Assistant Director of Academic Technology at the College of Arts & Letters and the Executive Director of Teach Access.
 She holds an M.Ed. in Bilingual/Bicultural Education and a TESOL certificate from DePaul University.
-Her areas of scholarly interest include accessibility as pedagogy, second language acquisition and the role of language in identity development, and how technology and experiential learning intersect through both accessibility and study abroad/away programs.
+Her areas of scholarly interest include accessibility as pedagogy and how technology and experiential learning intersect through both accessibility and study abroad/away programs.
 She has taught a variety of courses including first year writing for non-native English speakers, a study away to explore the creative industries in Los Angeles, a study away examining the accessibility practices of large Silicon Valley tech companies, and a course on language acquisition as part of a study abroad to Chengdu, China.
-She is the founder and director of the Accessible Learning Conference at Michigan State University.
+She is the founder and co-chair of the Accessible Learning Conference at Michigan State University.

 Heidi Schroeder is the Accessibility Coordinator at the Michigan State University Libraries, where she oversees and advocates for library accessibility initiatives and works with various campus accessibility groups and partners.
 Heidi spearheaded the creation of the Big Ten Academic Alliance Library E-Resource Accessibility Group and currently serves as its chair.
 Her research, publication, and presentation topics of interest include accessibility/library accessibility, electronic textbooks and affordable textbooks, and library collections and e-resources.
 Heidi is a 2019-2020 Big Ten Academic Alliance Academic Leadership Program Fellow.
 She holds degrees from the University of Michigan (BA) and Wayne State University (MLIS).